mimic-sussex/sema/assets/tutorial/04-language-design/03-lexer-regular-expressions/index.md

 ## The Grammar definition

-We are also going to advance our knowledge of the grammar a little bit more, although some of the details will be presented in more detail in the next section.
+We are also going to advance our knowledge of the grammar a little bit more, although a more detailed will be presented in the Grammar rules section.

 <!-- In our previous 1-token language we wrote as first rule